A man hiking with a trash bag on the backpack.

 3. If you need more bags, contact the cabin host.

-5. Do not dump any food in nature!
+5. Do not dump food in nature!

 Waste-smart packing